Exynize/exynize-rest/README.md

 3. Execute `npm start` (this will also start a docker container with RethinkDB)
 4. Exynize REST will start working on `http://localhost:8080`

-If you have local RethinkDB instance, you can just use `node index.js` in step 3.
+If you have local RethinkDB instance, you can just use `npm run server` in step 3.

 Alternatively, you can use Dockerfile to assemble docker container and then start it with a link to your RethinkDB instance.